AlexMcConnell/gilded_rose/README.md

 ## We have recently signed a supplier for a new item.
 Please implement the following:

   - "*Conjured Mana Cake*": **quality** degrades by 2 per day before the **days remaining** date has passed and by 4 after.
 Its **days remaining** decreases by one every day.
+Its quality can never increase to more than 50.

 ## The tests work and are fully comprehensive.
 Use them to your advantage!